jesamkim/aws-strands-agents-chatbot/README.md

   - Claude 3.5 Haiku (required)
   - Claude 3.5 Sonnet, Nova Lite/Micro (recommended)
 - **Amazon Bedrock Knowledge Base** (optional)
-  - If you have created a KB, enter the KB_ID in the chatbot
+  - If you have created a KB, enter the KB_ID and description in the chatbot

 ## 🛠️ Installation & Setup